Learn More About Floss & Interdental Cleaners

-A company earns the ADA Seal for its product by producing scientific evidence that the product is safe and effective in reducing plaque and gingivitis.
-The ADA Council on Scientific Affairs carefully evaluates the evidence according to objective guidelines for Dental Floss and Other Interdental Cleaners (PDF) guideline.
+A company earns the ADA Seal by producing scientific evidence demonstrating the safety and efficacy of its product in reducing plaque and gingivitis.
+The ADA Council on Scientific Affairs carefully evaluates the evidence according to objective requirements for Dental Floss and Other Interdental Cleaners (PDF).

 To qualify for the Seal of Acceptance, the company must provide evidence that: